FAQs

 What are the inspection cards and where do I get them?

 The inspection cards are a log of inspections printed on colored card stock paper or label.
-These allow our inspectors to document on job site the approved inspections.
+These allow our inspectors to document approved inspections on the job site.
 The building official requires these cards to be displayed on the job site prior to scheduling inspections.
-Declining to have these on site may result in "not ready" or "denied" inspection results and additional fees may get applied.
+Declining to have these on site may result in "not ready" or "denied" inspection results, and additional fees may be applied.
 The property owner, contractor, or any other representative may pick up the cards from our office at or after building permit issuance.
-Reach out to the office if picking them up isn't an option.
-Once the job is complete, the inspection cards are recommended to be retained for your personal records.
+Reach out to the office if picking them up is not an option.
+Once the job is complete, it is recommended that inspection cards be kept for your personal records.